Tax residence and domicile in Ireland

 The amount of the levy is €200,000 per year.
 Any Irish income tax paid by you in a tax year is allowed as a credit when calculating the amount of domicile levy due for that year.

 The levy is payable each year on or before 31 October in the year following the valuation date (on a self-assessment basis).
 The valuation date is 31 December each year.
-The levy for the year 2022 is, therefore, due and payable on or before 31 October 2023.
+For example, the levy for the year 2023 is due and payable on or before 31 October 2024.
 You can get more information about the domicile levy from Revenue.

 Telephone numbers and contact details for Revenue tax sections are available on the revenue.ie website contact page.